 The top rated hunting binoculars have certain features that raise them above the rest, but we all have particulars requirements.
 That being said there are certain features you’ll want to look for to obtain maximum performance.

 - Objective Lens: look for binoculars with objective lens with a 42 mm diameter, while the compact ones have a 22 mm or 26 mm diameters.
 If you don’t like heavy binoculars but don’t want to compromise too much, try those binoculars with a 32 mm diameter, but of course you need to consider other factors as well.

 - Field of View and Magnification: high magnifications are not always the best solution, as the bigger the image you’re looking at, the harder it is to keep in focus.
 Very high magnification also reduces the FOV (field of view).
 If your FOV gets too narrow it becomes harder to track game, especially if they’re wild.

 The ideal FOV and magnification depends on your requirements, but if you’re hunting in the woods or forests, you will be better off with a wide field of view and low magnification, i.e. 8 x 42 and if you want to move light, 8 x 32 or 8 x 30 will suffice.
 If you’re hunting in large open locations you’re going to need higher magnification, around 12x or greater.

-Rubber armor is essential for protecting the binoculars against shocks, bumps and accidental bumps.
+- Rubber armor: rubber armor is essential for protecting the binoculars against shocks, bumps and accidental bumps.

-Eye cups are used to set the distance off the oculars to your eyes.
+- Eye cups: eye cups are used to set the distance off the oculars to your eyes.
 At the same time they also prevent stray light off your eyes.
 The most widely used eye cups are the twist up and down that can be positioned in different ways.

-When it comes to choosing the best hunting binocular it can be difficult for a beginner, but with this guide you can feel more confident about the choices you will make.
+When it comes to choosing the best hunting binoculars it can be difficult for a beginner, but with this guide you can feel more confident about the choices you will make.
 Happy hunting!